johncoleman83/github-repos-list/README.md

 # github-repos-list

-This template can be used to show a list of all the public repositories of a github user
+This template can be used to show a list of all the public repositories of a github user.
+It uses material design from materialize library and Github API v3

 ## deps

 - a github account
 - github pages (if you want to host with github)
-- materialize
+- materialize (material design)
 - jquery

 ## Author